Simplexity-Development/SimpleScheduledMessages/README.md

 These messages use [MiniMessage Formatting](https://webui.advntr.dev/) and can be very basic or very complex.

+Also allows admins to send server broadcasts with `/broadcastmsg <message>` that also use minimessage formatting.
+It is recommended to only give this permission to trusted users, as minimessage can be used to run commands and open urls

 | Command               | Permission         | Description                                           |
 |-----------------------|--------------------|-------------------------------------------------------|